Claims: Migrant kids split at border harmed in foster care

 “Now she’s scared each time we go out or when she sees a police car or someone in uniform,” said the mother, who has filed a $6 million claim.
 “She says ‘Mami, don’t let them separate us again.’”

+Families who spoke to the AP and FRONTLINE did so on the condition of anonymity over fears about their safety.

 Another 5-year-old Guatemalan girl said a boy grabbed her chest and touched her inappropriately, both in her foster home and during daytime classes at a Safe Haven for Children New York foster program, according to a $3 million injury claim.
-The girl was moved to a new foster home, but there she suffered verbal abuse from her foster parent’s mother, who called her names and locked her alone in rooms as punishment, according to the claim.
+The girl was moved to a new foster home but suffered verbal abuse from her foster parent’s mother, who called her names and locked her alone in rooms as punishment, according to the claim.

-A spokesman for Lutheran Social Services of New York, which oversees the Safe Haven for Children New York foster program, declined to comment on the allegation.
+A spokesman for Lutheran Social Services of New York, which oversees the Safe Haven foster program, declined to comment.

 Two claims blame the government for wrongful deaths: one, seeking $20 million, was filed by the wife of a Honduran father who killed himself in a padded cell after officers pulled his 3-year-old son from his arms.

-“Essentially what this policy does, is it makes examples out of families that get ripped apart to deter others,” said John Escamilla, who is representing the man’s wife and two children.
 He said he plans to file a federal lawsuit stemming from his FTCA claim as soon as Friday.
-“The people making these policies intended this level of suffering, and that’s what’s unconscionable.”

-In another case not involving child separation, a Guatemalan toddler died after a three-week stay in a family detention center.
-Her mother’s $60 million claim alleges the government failed to give the girl proper medical attention.

 The government has not settled any family separation cases in the administrative claims stage.
-But one federal lawsuit is currently in litigation in Massachusetts, and in February, a federal judge in Connecticut approved a $125,000 settlement in a separate case, for a Honduran mom and her son, then 6, who had been detained for four months and threatened with separation under the Obama administration.
+But one federal lawsuit is currently in litigation in Massachusetts, and in February, a judge approved a $125,000 settlement for a Honduran mom and her son, then 6, who had been detained for four months and threatened with separation under the Obama administration.

 Aseem Mehta, a law student at the Jerome N. Frank Legal Services Organization at Yale Law School who worked on the case, said the settlement - the first of its kind - sends a clear message that such claims have legal standing.
-Mehta added that Trump’s significantly harsher border policies, including family separation, could make for even stronger cases before courts.

 “Our case is a benchmark,” Mehta said.
-“The most important takeaway is these claims are viable, and courts will entertain them, and the Department of Homeland Security views them as meritorious; they don’t settle cases unless they think there’s liability they’re exposed to.”
+“The most important take away is these claims are viable, and courts will entertain them, and the Department of Homeland Security views them as meritorious; they don’t settle cases unless they think there’s liability they’re exposed to.”

-Janet Napolitano, who led Homeland Security from 2009 to 2013, said she recalled a number of tort claims were filed against the agency at the time, though she said family separations were rare.
-The delays in reunifying families and children under the Trump administration may have left the agency open to legal challenges, she added.
+Janet Napolitano, who led Homeland Security from 2009 to 2013, said she recalled a number of tort claims were filed against the agency in her time, though she said family separations were rare.
+The Trump administration’s failure to swiftly reunify families and children may have left the agency open to lawsuits, she added.

 “There very well may be some vulnerability there,” said Napolitano, now the president of the University of California.